Wulf2k/DaS-PC-MPChan/Readme.md

 Blocking
 =========
-DSCM now allows you to block up to 5 players.
+DSCM now allows you to block players.
 Users you block will not be able to connect to you by any means, such as direct connection, standard node gathering, or otherwise.

 * Copy the other player's steam profile URL or SteamID64 into the `Block` field